JonnoFTW/traffic-prediction/README.md

 python main.py 1 /path/to/some.csv
 ```

-The CSV should have a the following format:
+The CSV should have a the following format:rt
 ```
 timestamp,16,17,18,19,20,21
 2011-12-31 23:55:00,4,6,8,13,3,0